 - Estimated at 20-25% of the initial development cost annually.

-5. How to Optimise Development Costs?
+5. Smart Ways to Optimise Travel App Development Costs

 Here are some strategies to reduce development expenses without compromising quality: